-We offer ongoing workshops year round, which provides a platform not only for writers to share their work, but to form relationships and support each other’s development.
+Our workshops provide a platform for writers to share their work and to form relationships and support each other’s development.
 We believe that the opportunity to make a sustained commitment to our work is what ultimately helps us hone our writing voice.

 Because great writing seems to be in conversation with other works of literature, our instructors ask participants to read as much as they write.
 One of the goals of a Frequency workshop is to help writers identify books that will expand the parameters of their work.
 As teachers, we are invested in creating the kind of encouraging space that will allow writers to expand their creative boundaries.